galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scater-qc/tutorial.md

 # Overview
 You will use a pre-calculated expression matrix, along with some additional metadata such as lists of mitochondrial genes and annotation of technical information for each sequencing library.
-You will visualise the data and carry out quality control filtering based on the visualise-filter-visualise paradigm of this approach (see workflow below).
+You will plot the data and carry out quality control filtering based on the visualise-filter-visualise paradigm of this approach (see workflow below).

 ![Workflow](../../images/scrna-scater-qc/Figure1.jpg "Workflow")